Maine Coast Sea Kayak

 Exploring the Coast of Maine

 Our journey begins in the protected waters around Chewonki Neck in Wiscasset Maine, and as our skills and confidence increase, we travel to the spruce-covered islands of Penobscot Bay.
 Along the way we encounter seabirds, seals and, perhaps, whales.
-All while becoming part of the iconic Maine coast which includes busy working waterfronts, fishermen on their rounds, and pristine islands.
+All while becoming part of the iconic Maine coast which includes busy working waterfronts, fishing boats on their rounds, and pristine pine-capped islands.

 Discover the Bold Coast